By Gregory W. Herring, CFLS, AAML, IAFL

 - State why its findings, on balance, support the legislative findings that, among other things, “… children have the right to be safe and free from abuse, and that the perpetration of … [DV] in a household where a child resides is detrimental to [the child’s] health, safety, and welfare ….”
 (Ibid.)

 Even where DV is alleged, courts may still issue temporary orders as before.
 (Id., at subd. (g).)
 Under the new additions, though, such orders may only be “for a reasonable amount of time” prior to an evidentiary hearing or trial.
 (Ibid.)
-There, the court shall make a determination as to whether section 3044 applies prior to issuing a custody order.
+There, the court shall decide as to whether section 3044 applies prior to issuing a custody order.
 (Ibid.)

 Counsel now have more tools for gaining a court’s early attention to the Legislature’s DV/custody crossover concerns and ensuring that DV allegations are given full weight.
 Best practices include pressing for a prompt evidentiary hearing before interim orders might effectively become the “status quo” before DV determinations.
 Counsel might also request expedited bifurcated DV proceedings prior to any regarding custody.
 In cases where simultaneous criminal DV charges might cause a stay of those considerations in the family court, litigators can point to the Legislature’s new unambiguous language in advocating against any custodial rights for the accused prior to DV findings.